(This post contains affiliate links. You can read my full disclosure here.)

 Castor Oil

 The ricinoleic acid in castor oil draws out dirt, dead cells, harmful microbes from the skin and stimulates the lymphatic system, and promotes the growth of healthy tissue.
 By improving circulation and blood flow, castor oil helps remove cellular toxins, thereby reducing swelling and inflammation and helping fight infection.
-Castor oil reduces inflammation, hydrates and moisturizes the skin, relieves pain, and can even treat skin infection.
+Castor oil reduces inflammation, hydrates and moisturizes the skin, relieves pain, and can even treat skin infections.
 It is such an ideal treatment for the symptoms of eczema due to its unique chemical composition.
-It’s antibacterial, antifungal and anti-inflammatory effects are well documented.
+Its antibacterial, antifungal, and anti-inflammatory effects are well documented.

 Vitamin E Oil